Camera Lenses

 The loud and unnatural shutter sound from the camera might spook them out, thus ruining the image.

 There are also hostile/territorial animals that might attack us if we get too close to them.
-Bears and tigers are quite frightening and outright dangerous to take close-up images with.
+Bears and tigers are quite frightening and outright dangerous to photograph close-up.

 For the sake of your safety and sharp images, use the telephoto lens.

-It also has a compression effect that improves your subject’s visual relation with its surroundings.
-It’s quite similar to how our brain creates relationships with an object and its background.
+It also has a compression effect that improves your subject’s visual relationship with its surroundings.
+This is quite similar to how our brain creates relationships with objects and their backgrounds.

 Objects or subjects that look weirdly placed on top of their respective surroundings are visually translated better when using telephoto lenses (when compared with wide-angle lenses).